That doesn’t have to be the case though. There are quite a few cool ways to re-purpose old SD memory cards and drag some extra life out of them.

 There are many different ways to convert an SD card to something wearable or pocket-able.
 Perhaps the best option is a necklace lanyard or holder.
 This lets you keep you keep the card accessible at all times, but the card remains out of the way and safe from danger, and can also be hidden beneath your shirt or jacket easily (hey, a 32GB card isn’t cheap).

-Alternatively, you can forego the wearable option and just go with a keychain or wallet option.
+Alternatively, you can forego the wearable option and just go with aor wallet option.
 Although less visible and accessible, these options may be more practical, and often can hold multiple cards at once.

 There are many other ways to use SD cards, but I’ve focused on methods that actually keep the cards usable.
 Recreating the Mona Lisa with memory cards might be geek-cool, but probably isn’t practical.